game-ci/unity-activate/README.md

 To help out sharpen the documentation, please find the docs [repository](https://github.com/Unity-CI/Website).

-To contribute to Unity Builder, kindly read the [contribution guide](./CONTRIBUTING.md).
+To contribute to this project, kindly read the [contribution guide](./CONTRIBUTING.md).

 ## Licence